-The stuffing in our recipe for roast chicken and freekeh stuffing has all the flavors of a bread stuffing but rather than bread we substituted cracked freekeh with it’s unique smoky flavor and chewy texture.
+The stuffing for our roast chicken and freekeh stuffing recipe has all the flavors of a bread stuffing.
+But we substituted cracked freekeh with it’s unique smoky flavor and chewy texture for bread.
 This is a nutritious and healthy stuffing with fresh herbs, mushrooms, carrots and a little white wine.

 We took an ordinary chicken, an un-ordinary stuffing and created a memorable dinner.
 You can never go wrong with serving a roast chicken either for an everyday dinner or for company.
 Our freekeh stuffing is a new approach to a bread stuffing in a classic roasted chicken.

-Freekeh is available in the whole grain or the cracked grain and we are using the cracked version in this recipe.
-It is similar to bulgar but a little coarser in texture and that smokey flavor is really delicious.
+First off, check the bulk section of your local grocery store.
+It is available in the whole grain or the cracked grain and we are using the cracked version in this recipe.

 - 2 cups water